How To Use Q-banks In Your Exam Prep

 It’s critical that you pace yourself.
-A marathon trainee does not start off their training by attempting to run 26.2 miles.
-Similarly, you shouldn’t attempt to take as many questions as you can each day.
+You shouldn’t attempt to take as many questions as you can each day.
 Yes, you are preparing for an exam, but you’re also trying to improve your knowledge and reasoning skills.

 As mentioned above, you need to be able to absorb the information presented to you so you increase your knowledge and critical thinking skills.
 At the end of the day, this isn’t just about passing an exam, but increasing the quality and accuracy of patient care.

 As you take practice questions make sure you don’t rush through your results, but rather take the time to review question explanations.
-These explanations are critically important and will give you insight into why or why not each answer choice was correct, incorrect or insignificant.
+These explanations are critically important and will give you insight into why each answer choice was correct, incorrect, or insignificant.
+It’s not only important to know why you got a question wrong, but also why you got a question right!
 Knowing this level of detail will help you make better informed decisions in the future.

-As you are working your way through a Qbank, we suggest you take notes on the content you have been exposed to.
-Whether you take notes in the ap, or you take them by hand, these notes will prove to be invaluable as your wrap up your studying.
-We suggest taking notes all throughout your test prep and revisting them in the weeks immediately before your exam.
+As you are working your way through a question bank, we suggest you take notes on the content you have been exposed to.
+Notes will prove to be invaluable as you wrap up your studying.
+We suggest taking notes all throughout your test prep and revisiting them in the weeks immediately before your exam.

 However, as you progress, you’re going to want to transition over to a timed mode.
 Your exam will be timed, so these modes will apply the same constraints you will have on exam day.